-Kitsap County has received funding for eviction prevention and utility assistance for renters impacted by COVID-19, who are behind on rent and are at risk of losing their housing.
+Kitsap County currently has an operational eviction prevention and utility assistance for renters impacted by COVID-19, who are behind on rent and are at risk of losing their housing (meeting the requirement in Governor Inslee's

 We anticipate many renters applying and appreciate your patience!